When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Stella & Chewy’s makes a wonderful kitten kibble.
 The raw-coated, cage-free kibble is perfect for all kittens, especially for the more sensitive Sphynx.
 Cage-free chicken is the first ingredient.
 Raw-coated kibble has 65-70% animal protein.

 Grain and gluten-free formula.
-No fillers and top-quality ingredients make this easy to digest, especially for young kittens.
+No fillers and top-quality ingredients make it easy to digest, especially for young kittens.
 No corn, potatoes, wheat, soy, or by-product meals.
 Developed with Omega fatty acids to support skin and coat health.

 Acana First Feast High-Protein Kitten